michael2012z/BitBible/markdown/KJV/files/Ps.md

 42. Their enemies also oppressed them, and they were brought into subjection under their hand.

-43. Many times did he deliver them; but they provoked him with their counsel, and were brought low for their iniquity.brought…: or, impoverished, or, weakened
+43. Many times did he deliver them; but they provoked him with their counsel, and were brought low for their iniquity.

 44. Nevertheless he regarded their affliction, when he heard their cry: